drrr-deudeu/drrrnl-wp-plugin/README.md

 # drrrnl-wp-plugin
-News letter user request wordpress plugin
+<br/>News letter user request wordpress plugin

-This plugin allows users to let their contact details on a wordpress site.
+<br/>This plugin allows users to let their contact details on a wordpress site.

-Installation instructions.
+<bold>Installation instructions:</bold>
-We suppose:
+</br>We suppose:
 1. that the wordpress installation is under /var/www/wordpress/
 2. you have a super-user account.